metasyn/mcx-comparison/README.md

 ## Usage

-1. Use Apple Remote Desktop to send
+1. Use Apple Remote Desktop to get a list of mcxsettings via the command "mcxquery -computerOnly"
-:::bash
-     mcxquerty -computerOnly
 2. Export the results as a text file
-3. Call the compare_mcx_printing.py file with the text file as the first argument python compare_mcx_printing.py a_list_of_mcx_settings.txt
+3. Call the compare_mcx_printing.py file with the text file as the first argument

+## Example

+You can use the two text files in the test folder to see what a clean result & result with errors looks like.